szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This component overhauls character stats for a more streamlined progression and interesting choices.
 All tweaks are enabled by default.

 - **Constitution**:
   - **HP Bonus**: Progression is streamlined.
 Starts at 12 CON and grants +1 HP every 2 points, up to +7 HP at 24/25 CON.
-Non-Fighters benefit more slowly, gaining up to +4 HP at 20 CON.
+Non-Fighters get benefits once per 3 points instead, gaining up to +5 HP at 24 CON.
 HP penalties start at 8 CON.
+This will also patch creatures that would die with their current HP if their Constitution is too low.
   - **Regeneration**: Generally toned down but starts earlier: at 18 CON regenerate 1 HP / 5 turns, improving up to 1 HP / turn at 25 CON.
-  - **Fatigue**: Fatigue bonuses start at 12 CON instead of 16.
+  - **Fatigue**: Fatigue bonuses start at 13 CON instead of 16 and penalties start at 9 CON.
+Imoen will get tired faster than others, as a result.
 - **Dexterity**: AC and Ranged THAC0 bonuses are streamlined.
 The +7 bonus is now only achieved at 25 DEX.
 Penalties now begin at 9 DEX.
 - **Lore**:
   - **By Class**: Mages get +5/level, Thieves +4/level, Clerics/Shamans/Druids +3/level, and Paladins/Rangers +2/level.
 Fighters are unchanged (1 per level) and bards get a reduced 8 lore per level.